andresgomezfrr/normalizer/docs/functions/mapper_functions.md

 This mapper has some properties:

 * `dimension`: The dimension field that you want to split.
-* `delimitier`:  The character that the mapper uses to split.
+* `delimiter`:  The character that the mapper uses to split.
 * `fields`: The new fields to the splitter dimensions.
 This is a JSON Array.
 * `delete_dimension`: This is a boolean to indicate if you want to delete the original dimension.
 Default: false